Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Photons, collisions, ionization, and differentiation

 where the product of the number density $n(h)$ at height $h$ with the scale height $H_{p}(h)$ at that level represents the integrated content of a column of gas above that point, and $\chi$ is the angle from the zenith at which the radiation penetrates a planar atmosphere.
-[The above expression is valid as long as the curvature of the atmosphere can be neglected, so for angles $\chi \la 75^\circ$.] \activity{Optical depth is an integral over absorption along a line of sight, and thus as useful for incoming as for outgoing radiation.
-Explain why the layers contributing most to the light from the solar photosphere are geometrically higher as you look away from disk center.
-What can you infer about the stratification of the solar atmosphere from the fact that the Sun (emitting close to black-body radiation over much of the optical spectrum) is brightest near disk center, darkening towards the limb?
-What follows directly from the fact that, on average, the solar corona seen in X-rays or extreme ultraviolet (EUV) has essentially double the intensity just outside the solar limb compared to that just inside the limb when there are no active regions along these lines of sight?}
+[The above expression is valid as long as the curvature of the atmosphere can be neglected, so for angles $\chi \la 75^\circ$.] \activity{{\em Consider:} The concept of optical depth applies to any gas, be it an interstellar medium, a planetary atmosphere, or the solar atmosphere.
+Optical depth is an integral of absorption along a line of sight, and thus as useful for incoming as for outgoing radiation. (a) Explain why the layers contributing most to the light from the solar photosphere (remind yourself of its definition!) are geometrically higher as you look away from disk center. (b) What can you infer about the stratification of the solar atmosphere from the fact that the Sun (emitting close to black-body radiation over much of the optical spectrum) is brightest near disk center, darkening towards the limb? (c) The solar corona seen in X-rays or extreme ultraviolet (EUV) has essentially double the intensity just outside the solar limb compared to that just inside the limb when there are no active regions along these lines of sight?
+Why does that imply that the corona is optically thin, {\em i.e.,} small compared to the typical photon mean free path through it? \mylabel{act:opticaldepth}}

-The profile of the rate of heating, ionization, or dissociation from these processes takes the form of the classical\indexit{Chapman profile} Chapman profile, as depicted in Fig.~\ref{fig:fr4}, and is given mathematically by
+The profile of the rate of heating, ionization, or dissociation from these processes takes the form of the classical\indexit{Chapman!profile} Chapman profile, as depicted in Fig.~\ref{fig:fr4}, and is given mathematically by